 Josh accredits his musical passion and career to his teachers and mentors alike: Michael A. Hernandez, Kennan Wylie, Bill Bachman, Paul Rennick, Mark Ford, Christopher Deane, and Stockton Helbing.

-Webb performed with the Troopers Drum and Bugle Corps from 2018-2019 serving as tenor section leader in 2019.
-As a member of the Troopers, Webb performed at the Performers Showcase in 2019 in the multi-tenor solo division, earning himself 4th place.
+Webb performed with the Troopers Drum and Bugle Corps in 2018 and 2019 serving as tenor section leader in 2019.
+As a member of the Troopers, Webb performed at the Performers Showcase in 2019 with his original solo “Texas Cheese Fries” in the multi-tenor solo division, earning himself 4th place.

 Michael Swain began his drumming career with the Troopers Drum and Bugle Corps in 2012, continuing with the corps in their 2013 and 2014 seasons before aging out with the Santa Clara Vanguard Drum and Bugle Corps in 2015.
 Michael has also spent 3 years with 8 time WGI World Class finalist Infinity Percussion, starting in 2013; and will be spending his 4th and final year there this upcoming 2016 season.
 Michael currently resides in Orlando, Florida, where he is a full time student at Valencia College pursuing a bachelor's degree in communications with a minor in music.
 Michael is also an educator in central Florida, teaching at West Orange High School, Winter Park High School, and Newsome High School.
 He has also been a featured clinician with the Infinity bassline at the 2015 SFCPA Marching Masters Workshop as well as the 2015 North Florida PAS Day of Percussion.